jie-meng/LuaDroid/README.md

 # LuaDroid -- Lua interpreter for Android

-## How to import LuaDroid into Android project:
+## How to import LuaDroid into Android project

 1. Add the JitPack repository to your build file
     - gradle